Digital transformation in healthcare: past, present, and future

 Once you have a clear idea of where you’re starting from and where you want to go, you can begin to map out a digital transformation strategy that makes sense for your organization.

 Finally, implement your plan and track your progress.
-As your digital transformation journey progresses, adjust your plan as needed to ensure that you’re achieving your goals.
+As your digital transformation journey progresses, adjust your plan as needed to ensure you’re achieving your goals.

 Learn how you can achieve digital transformation with WalkMe’s Digital Adoption Platform (DAP) for healthcare.